catalpainternational/IRMIS/README.md

 2. `./manage.py import_csv ../../path/to/the/data-sources/repo/csv`
   - copies road attributes from the csv ( from program excel files )

-3. `./manage.py set_municipalities <optional: ["road", "bridge", "culvert"]>`
+3. `./manage.py set_municipalities <optional: "all", "road", "bridge", or "culvert">`
   - sets the administrative areas for each asset/structure, based the centroids of their respective geometries
   - Takes an optional argument to restrict the municipalities getting set to objects of a single type
-  - If no argument is given ALL assets/structures will have their municipalities set from their geometries
+  - If 'all' argument is given all of the assets/structures will have their municipalities set

 4. `./manage.py collate_geometries`
   - you have edited roads, bridges, culverts so re-collate